catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 dataframes in the normalization and entity resolution process (and associated with a generator, boiler, plant, utility, or balancing authority entity), and those that should remain in the table where they are reported.

+**5.5)** Once you've updated the metadata, you'll need to update the alembic version.
+See the instructions for doing so in :doc:`run_the_etl`.
+You may have already updated alembic if you used Dagster to materialize the raw and clean assets.

 6. Connect Datasets
 -------------------